 Madra Rua Irish Pub is a multiple award-winning bar and restaurant that serves up Irish favorites, like shepherd's pie, fish and chips, fisherman's pie, and corned beef and cabbage.
 Known for their perfectly poured Guinness and a selection of layered draughts, Madra Rua is a local favorite for food, fun and authentic Irish fare.

 And when you're ready to experience the taste of authentic South Carolina, rest assured - there's plenty of Palmetto State beer, fried chicken and sweet tea to be found in Summerville.

 Homegrown Brewhouse on Main St. features an unbelievably large selection of brews from all over South Carolina, as well as gourmet sodas in flavors like Lemon Laurel from Charleston's own Cannonborough Beverage Company.
 These guys know their beer, and they're happy to help you choose a local craft brew you'll be sure to love.

 Eva's on Main St. needs no introduction in the Charleston area, as the delightfully downhome restaurant has been a mainstay for its "meat and three" style menu and traditional Southern favorites, like fried chicken, biscuits and gravy, and banana pudding since 1944 - always remaining true to a belief in "Nothing fancy.
 Nothing fast.
 Just simple.
 Southern.
 Summerville."

-Finally, for a taste of Summerville’s own pride and joy, take a ride on the Summerville Sweet Tea Trail Trolley Tour.
-Sample your way through the town’s restaurants, sip on the Lowcountry’s favorite beverage, and get off the beaten path to discover the place where sweet tea got its start.
+Finally, for a taste of Summerville's own pride and joy, discover the Sweet Tea Trail Guide.
+Sample your way through the town's restaurants, sip on the Lowcountry's favorite beverage, and get off the beaten path to explore the place where sweet tea got its start.